itshussainsprojects/Claude-Council-Skill/claude-council-skill/README.md

 ---

-*Built with Claude.
+*Built by Hussain Ali.
 The Council is not responsible for the decisions you make after consulting it.
 The Council is responsible for making sure you've thought about them properly.*